3 Environment Setup

 Window management

-It is often efficient to arrange your application windows so that two or more are easily visible on the same screen.
+It is often helpful to arrange your application windows so that two or more are readily visible on the same screen.
 This lets you see the origin of your information at the same time as you see the new location for your information.
-When information is visible at both its origin and destination, you can copy-paste and drag-drop that information efficiently.
-This helps
+When information is visible at both its origin and destination, you can copy-paste and drag-drop that information more efficiently than also having to recall and re-order windows.
+This can help:

 - manage files and folders,